Skip to Section

 - 2 Time-Lapse Capture Software

-- 5 Is Mac or Windows time-lapse software better?
+- 11 Is Mac or Windows time-lapse video software better?

 It doesn’t matter how much photography equipment you have, you will really struggle to produce a professional level video unless you’re using the best time-lapse software.

-This article serves as an introduction to the most popular software available for producing time-lapse software.
-From processing the initial photos, reducing flicker through to stitching the photos together to produce the final video.
+This article serves as an introduction to the most popular software available for producing stunning time-lapse videos.

 - Photo Capture